Content Strategy

 Pam Berg

-Pam has backgrounds in journalism, computer forensics, and public libraries, which add up to the perfect mindset for digital strategy.
-She's been a professional content writer for over 20 years, and working with clients in SEO and analytics for 8 years.
-Her Instagram feed is equal parts horses, waffles, and drag performers.
+Pam had adventures in journalism, computer forensics, and public libraries before discovering digital strategy.
+She's been a professional content writer for over 20 years, working with clients in SEO and analytics for 9 years.

 More By This Author